-The Bringing Families Home (BFH) Program was established by Assembly Bill 1603 (Chapter 25,
+The Bringing Families Home (BFH) Program was established by Assembly Bill (AB) 1603 (Chapter 25,

 Statutes of 2016) and updated by Senate Bill (SB) 80 (Chapter 27, Statutes 2019) to reduce the number of families in the child welfare system experiencing or at risk of

 homelessness, to increase family reunification, and to prevent foster care placement.

 The 2019-20 California Budget Act included a state appropriation of $25 million General Fund (one-time) for BFH, available for a three-year period from July 2019 through June 2022.
 The program requires a dollar-for-dollar grantee match, bringing the total program budget to $50 million.